 Transfer Methods

 Children may raise themselves onto elevated play structures using transfer systems, leaving their mobility aid on the ground.
 For parking a mobility device on transfer platforms, there must be free floor or ground space.
 Support is also necessary at each level where transferring is the way of access since they help with general movement.
-Handrails and hand grips are two examples of support in an accessible playground.
+Handrails and hand grips are two examples of support in an playground

 Musical Playground

 Innovative musical aspects may improve inclusion in any setting.
 Since music is seen as a unifying language, it is not surprising that musical exploration-promoting instruments would find a place in inclusive parks and playgrounds.
-Your accessible playground will become a popular destination for affordable family entertainment by offering a place where kids and adults can enjoy making noises together.
+Your playground will become a popular destination for affordable family entertainment by offering a place where kids and adults can enjoy making noises together.

 Bottom line